ten-protocol/go-ten/design/Events_design.md

 *A topic is a field which is marked as `indexed`.*

-#### Events with end-user address topics
+#### Events with account address topics

-All the events in this section contain at least one end-user address topic.
+All the events in this section contain at least one account address topic.

 ```solidity
     event Transfer(address indexed from, address indexed to, uint256 value);